temporalio/edu-converters-typescript-code/exercises/codec-server/README.md

 ## Part A: Configure a Codec Server to Use Your Data Converter

-1. First, you'll review a barebones Codec Server implementation in TypeScript, and make the necessary changes to integrate Encryption Converter already supplied for you in this same directory.
+1. First, you'll review a barebones Codec Server implementation in TypeScript, and make the necessary changes to integrate the Encryption Converter already supplied for you in this same directory.
 Examine the `codec-server.ts` file in the `codec-server` subdirectory.
 This file contains a complete HTTP server implementation using the [Express](https://www.npmjs.com/package/express) library.
 It contains endpoints at `/encode` and `/decode` as expected by the Temporal CLI, Web UI, and SDKs, and allows for CORS enablement.
 These are the baseline requirements for a Temporal Codec Server, which can be implemented using standard HTTP functionality in any language of your choosing.

 2. Temporal Codec Servers need, at minimum, one additional configuration detail before they can be deployed from sample code.
 Specifically, Codec Servers need to import the Converter logic from your own application.
 Edit the `import` block at the top of `codec-server.ts` to import `encryption-codec`, also provided in the same directory, as a module named `EncryptionCodec`.